Pancreaticoduodenectomy: Medical indications

-Pancreaticoduodenectomy is most often performed as curative treatment for periampullary cancer, which include cancer of the bile duct, duodenum, ampulla or head of the pancreas.
-The shared blood supply of the pancreas, duodenum and common bile duct, necessitates en bloc resection of these multiple structures.
+Pancreaticoduodenectomy is most often performed as a curative treatment for periampullary cancer, which includes cancer of the bile duct, duodenum, ampulla or head of the pancreas.
+The shared blood supply of the pancreas, duodenum and common bile duct necessitates en bloc resection of these multiple structures.
 Other indications for pancreaticoduodenectomy include chronic pancreatitis, benign tumors of the pancreas, cancer metastatic to the pancreas, multiple endocrine neoplasia type 1 and gastrointestinal stromal tumors.

 Pancreatic cancer

 Pancreaticoduodenectomy is the only potentially curative intervention for malignant tumors of the pancreas.
-However, the majority of patients with pancreatic cancer present with metastatic or locally advanced un-resectable disease; thus only 15-20% of patients are candidates for the Whipple procedure.
-Surgery may follow neoadjuvant chemotherapy, which aims to shrink the tumor and increasing the likelihood of complete resection.
-Post-operative death and complications associated with pancreaticoduodenectomy have become less common, with rates of post-operative mortality falling from 10 to 30% in the 1980s to less than 5% in the 2000s.
+However, the majority of patients with pancreatic cancer present with metastatic or locally advanced un-resectable disease; thus only 15–20% of patients are candidates for the Whipple procedure.
+Surgery may follow neoadjuvant chemotherapy, which aims to shrink the tumor and increase the likelihood of complete resection.
+Post-operative death and complications associated with pancreaticoduodenectomy have become less common, with rates of post-operative mortality falling from 30-10% in the 1980s to less than 5% in the 2000s.

-Ampullary Cancer
+Ampullary cancer

 Ampullary cancer arises from the lining of the ampulla of Vater.

-Duodenal Cancer
+Duodenal cancer

 Duodenal cancer arises from the lining of the duodenal mucosa.
 Majority of duodenal cancers originate in the second part of the duodenum, where ampulla is located.